jconorgrogan/Informational-Constructivism/README.md

 **Appendix G: Robustness of Statistical Prevalence to Choice of Morphism Rules**

 A critical aspect of this theory is whether the statistical landscape of Mode_R, particularly the prevalence measure `μ(G)`, is overly sensitive to the specific choice of "Fundamental Rules for Pattern Composition (Morphisms)" (Def.
 0.4).
 It is conjectured, with supporting arguments (details in preparation), that `μ(G)` is robust under certain general conditions for these rules.
+This robustness conjecture is falsifiable: if a counter-example rule-set is produced that meets the general conditions (see below) yet systematically inverts the cheap vs. expensive ranking of patterns compared to another such rule-set, the theory's claim of universality for `μ(G)` would be undermined.

 1.  **General Conditions for Morphism Rules:**
     *   **Closure:** Combining valid patterns according to the rules produces valid patterns within Mode_R.
     *   **Finitary:** Rules operate on a finite number of input patterns to produce an output pattern.
     *   **L-Monotonicity (or L-non-increasing):** The application of a composition rule to form a pattern `G` from components `G_i` does not result in `L(G)` being less than the sum of `L(G_i)` (or, more strictly, components are not more costly than the pattern they form, as stated in Def.
 0.4).
-Decomposition leads to simpler (lower `L` or fewer constituent) parts.
+Decomposition leads to simpler (lower `L` or fewer constituent) parts; this L-monotonicity also establishes 'simpler than' as a well-founded order, ensuring irreducibles exist.
     *   **Termination of Decomposition:** Any pattern can be decomposed into irreducibles in a finite number of steps.
     *   **Preservation of Distinctions (e.g., Label-Injectivity):** Fundamental distinctions are maintained during composition, preventing arbitrary information loss.